-When using an 8580 or Control-Disk valve in a redundant configuration, a common cause factor of at least 5% should be included in the Safety Integrity calculations.
-This value is dependent on the level of common cause training and maintenance in use at the end user's facility.
+When using a GX control valve and actuator in a redundant configuration, a common cause factor of at least 5% should be included in the Safety Integrity calculations.

-The failure rate data listed the FMEDA report is only valid for the useful lifetime of an 8580 or Control-Disk valve.
+The failure rate data listed in the FMEDA report is only valid for the useful lifetime of a GX control valve and actuator.
 The failure rates will increase after this time period.
 Reliability calculations based on the data listed in the FMEDA report for mission times beyond the useful lifetime may yield results that are too optimistic, i.e. the calculated Safety Integrity Level will not be achieved.

-D103397X012 October 2017
+D103403X012 October 2017